MlWoo/caffeModel2hdf5/README.md

 Plz refer to t googlenet.lua to load weights and bias.

 ## source
 The project comes from Kencoken.
-And dump_network_hdf5.cpp is copy from it.
+And dump_network_hdf5.cpp is copyed from it.
 The Link is (https://github.com/kencoken/caffe-model-conver)